 The problem is that Tim isn't consistent about this thinking about things in terms of identity, and Ye essentially destroys that whole attempt at an argument.

-crew at his show, but looking through their guest list, I found that one of his producers guested on an episode, producers slash co-hosts, quite frankly, and she's one of the people who steps in when Ye leaves to fill in one of the chairs.
+And she's one of the people who steps in when Ye leaves to fill in one of the chairs.

-One of the people who takes over and is clearly part of the show is a woman named Hannah Claire Brimlow, who is the daughter of Peter Brimlow, the founder of V-Dare, the outlet that's known for promoting white nationalists and anti-Semitic writers.
+One of the people who takes over and is clearly part of the show is a woman named Hannah Claire Brimlow, who is the daughter of Peter Brimlow, the founder of VDARE, the outlet that's known for promoting white nationalists and anti-Semitic writers.

 It's like, I just wish it wasn't so easy to see through them.

-Because when it's so easy and it makes you feel bad about the rest of the people who don't see through it, you know?
+Because when it's so easy, and it makes you feel bad about the rest of the people who don't see through it, you know?

-Because it's like when you if you're doing the like fucking simple addition worksheet, you know, where you're like nine plus three and you see somebody struggling with, you know, like five plus seven because I get it, you know, you think it's going to be 14.
-I do all the time.
+Because it's like when you, if you're doing the like fucking simple edition worksheet, you know, where you're like nine plus three and you see somebody struggling with, you know, like five plus seven.

-I think the construct of race has really been forced upon us as just something for us to be woke about and just constantly talk about and use it as these, like, walls.
+I think the construct of race has really been forced upon us as just something for us to be woke about and just constantly talk about and use it as these like walls.

 Well, let's look at the facts of what I'm saying, though.